Risky Business: Avoiding, Transferring and Mitigating Risk in Property Management

 It starts by first avoiding as much risk as possible through resident screening; second, by transferring risk through renters insurance; and third, mitigating remaining risk with security deposit and alternatives.

-Following is a three-tier risk management strategy which can help you stay competitive in your market, manage your renter risk, and side-step risky business decisions in your leasing process.
+Following is a three-tier risk management strategy that can help you stay competitive in your market, manage your renter risk, and side-step risky business decisions in your leasing process.

 Tier 1: Avoid risk with resident screening